sassyn/wireguard-manager/.github/README.md

 - If needed, the script can cleanly remove WireGuard, including configuration and iptables rules
 - Variety of DNS resolvers to be pushed to the clients
 - The choice to use a self-hosted resolver with Unbound.
-- Preshared-key for extra layer of security.
+- Preshared-key for an extra layer of security.
 - Block DNS leaks
 - Dynamic DNS supported
 - Many other little things!